PoorBillionaire/USN-Journal-Parser/README.md

 usn.py is a script written in Python which parses the journal - and has what I consider to be a couple of unique features.

 ####Default Output
-With no command-line options set, usn.py will produce print the output below to stdout:
+With no command-line options set, usn.py will produce USN journal records in the format below:

 ```
 dev@computer:$ python usn.py usnJRNL